 The history of Istanbul started as an Ancient Greek city and its name was Byzantium.
 Known as Constantinople during the Roman and Byzantine periods, the city eventually became Istanbul.
 Now I want to tell you briefly about the story of these three cities.

-1. Byzantium – Ancient Greek City-State
+1. Ancient Greek Byzantium

 In order talk about the foundation of Istanbul as an Ancient Greek city-state with the name of Byzantium (or Byzantion), we need to go back to 660 BC.
 Our story begins when a king named Byzas decided to emigrate from the city of Megara in Greece and seek the advice of an oracle at Temple Apollo, like anybody did those days.

 The oracle advised him to head to the East and build his city “opposite the City of the Blind”.
 Of course, neither Byzas nor his company understood anything at all.
 While following the mysterious directions of the oracle, they would find the most suitable place themselves.

 As a result of their journey from Greece to the East, they arrived at a fortified point known as Sarayburnu (Seraglio Point) today.
 This is where the Historical Peninsula of Istanbul meets the Bosphorus in the East.

 While Byzas and his staff were enjoying the beautiful scenery of the Bosphorus on this hill, they spotted a settlement on the Asian side of the Bosphorus, which is known as Kadikoy today.
 Those people were nobody else but the Greek colony that emigrated before them.

 City Of The Blind: Chalcedon

 Byzas and his staff thought Chalcedons were the blind people mentioned by the oracle, as they didn’t see this great location and chose Asian side.
 Therefore, Byzas decided to settle opposite to Chalcedon.
 The city began to be named as Byzantium after its founder Byzas.

 2. The Roman Constantinople